syahrizaldev/webdev-resources/readme.md

 If you have discovered any useful and valuable resources or have suggestions for others, feel free to check the [**contributing file**](./contributing.md) for more information.
-Thank you for your suggestion and have a nice day.

 ## License